2024 Ep 258 - Inside The Mind of an Impulse Buyer

 He kind of just chucked my name into the chit chat.

-I think he has a bit of a power move on me, but I've been been doing some training last night
+I think he has a bit of a power move on me, but I've been been doing some training last night.
+I've talked to my girlfriend.

-wandering up to people at I just kept finding cocktail parties and I jumped into their conversation I love that you're coming in as an underdog did it sting a little bit when you realized like your brother obviously thinks you're a bit of an easy beat so he can throw you in there to win yeah
+Did it sting a little bit when you realised like your brother obviously thinks you're a bit of an easy beat, so he can throw you in there to win?
+Yeah,

-classic big brother stuff but you know you can't underestimate the little brother I got I got some stuff on him I reckon
+classic big brother stuff, but you know, you can't underestimate the little brother.
+I got some stuff on him, I reckon.

 Are you pretty confident then that you'll take down a young Hamish?